Religious Studies

 Pupils are taught how to think for themselves, evaluate arguments and undertake independent research into areas of particular interest.
 In recent years the department has a proud record of success in public examinations.
 However it also strives to produce thoughtful, informed human beings who have the skills that enable them to cope with the many and varied challenges of life.

-Pupils can opt to study Religious studies at A level or IB Diploma Philosophy.
+Pupils can opt to study Religious Studies at A level or IB Diploma Philosophy.
 The A level course explores the foundations of Western philosophy and its expression in different religious controversies including the existence of God and scientific development.
 It also looks at the contrast between this and Eastern philosophy as well as investigating a range of ethical theories and their application to modern issues.
 The IB Diploma philosophy course focuses at its core on the nature of human beings and how human experience is shaped and influences all other aspects of life and society.
 The IB course also includes modules on ethics and politics as well as an in-depth study of a philosophical text.

 Philosophy and Religious Studies are highly respected amongst University admissions tutors as it places